 Conclusion

 Peripheral neuropathy is not a condition that resolves with patience alone.
 The burning, tingling, and numbness that characterize it reflect real dysfunction in nerve tissue, and addressing that dysfunction requires a deliberate, multi-modal approach aimed at improving the environment those nerves are working in.
+Neuropathy can affect sleep, balance, and confidence, but it does not have to define your routine.

-If you have been looking for neuropathy treatment in Mount Pleasant, NY, a focused evaluation is the most efficient first step.
+If you have been looking for neuropathy treatment in Mount Pleasant, NY , a focused evaluation is the most efficient first step.
 When you are ready, schedule an appointment with Integra Health in Hawthorne to discuss your symptom history, your daily demands, and what a realistic plan for improvement could look like.